zuzak/captchaquiz/README.md

 The alphabet question type contains one question: it asks the user to type the *n*th letter of the Roman alphabet.
 The answers are case insensitive.

+#### odd
+The odd one out question type prompts the user with several different words.
+The user must select the word that is the 'odd one out' in order to answer the question correctly.

+This question type is easily configurable, by editing the contents of the `categories` directory.
+Each text file should contain a list of words in a category, one on each line.

+The number of words given to the user to digest is determined from the `$difficulty` variable.
 Copyright
 ---------
 > Copyright (c) 2012 Douglas Gardner